jar398/listtools/doc/guide.md

 for taxon concept D,
 then an RCC-5 relationship (see below) between taxon concepts suggests the same RCC-5 relationship between the exemplar sets and vice versa.
-I saw "suggests" because C < D (for example) may collapse to E(C) = E(D) if there aren't exemplars to distinguish them, but if there are "enough" exemplars then the correspondence will hold.
-Even if E(C) = E(D) there may be ways to deduce C < D based on other information such as in the checklists (such as parent links) (work in progress).
+I say "suggests" because C < D (for example) may collapse to E(C) = E(D) if there aren't exemplars to distinguish C from D, but if there are "enough" exemplars then the correspondence will hold.
+Even if E(C) = E(D) there may be ways to deduce C < D based on other information in the checklists (such as parent links) (work in progress).